 Poor Quality or Limited Feed

 Probably the most common cause of weight loss is poor quality or limited feed.
 Forage (hay/pasture) plays a significant role in chronic weight loss since it is the primary component of the diet.
 In addition, it is difficult to accurately determine the quality of hay and pasture.
-In other words, a person may be providing enough forage for their horse but the forage is of such poor quality the horse is not able to properly digest it.
+In other words, a person may be providing enough forage for their horse but the forage is of such poor quality that the horse is not able to properly digest it.
 If horses have free-choice access to as much forage as they will consume and they are losing weight, better quality forage must be provided.
 In addition, a grain concentrate can be added to provide extra nutrients that are missing in poor quality forage.
 The other common mistake made with feeding horses is simply to not provide enough feed.
-For example, an adult horse will require at least 2% of their body weight per day (20lb for a 1000lb horse) in dry hay.
-If horses are being fed less than this amount, horses will often experience chronic weight loss.
+For example, an adult horse will require at least 1.5% of their body weight per day (15 lb hay for a 1000 lb horse) in dry hay.
+If horses are being fed less than this amount, they will often experience chronic weight loss.